PhotoboothProject/photobooth/faq/faq.md

 - Check the server logs for errors at the Debug panel: [http://localhost/admin/debugpanel.php](http://localhost/admin/debugpanel.php)
 - If there is no errors logged but hardware buttons still do not trigger:
   - GPIO interrupts might be disabled.
 Check file `/boot/config.txt` and remove / disable the following overlay `dtoverlay=gpio-no-irq` to enable interrupts for GPIOs.
-  - GPIOs may not be configured as PULLUP.
+  - Button GPIOs may not be configured as PULLUP.
 The configuration for this is done in fie `/boot/config.txt` by adding the GPIO numbers in use as follows - you **must reboot** the Raspberry Pi in order to activate changes in this setting.
     ```
-    gpio=16,17,20,21,22,26,27=pu
+    gpio=16,17,20,21,22,23,26,27=pu
     ```
-- For the Shutdown button to work, `www-data` needs to have the necessary sudo permissions.
+- For the shutdown and reboot buttons to work, `www-data` needs to have the necessary sudo permissions.
 This is done by the `install-photobooth.sh` script or can be manually added as
     ```sh
     cat >> /etc/sudoers.d/020_www-data-shutdown << EOF
     www-data ALL=(ALL) NOPASSWD: /sbin/shutdown